 Wallasea Island is a haven for wild birds and marine life.
 Major conservation projects on Wallasea Island have created freshwater habitats that support water voles, amphibians and water insects.
 Landscaped islands provide nesting habitats for estuary birds.
 You can visit Wallasea Island all year round and discover special activities and events by scrolling down to the 'Wallasea Island Wild Coast Project' link.

-If you have an interest in the River Crouch and would like to join the River Crouch CCT, please contact us using the email addresses below.
-You can also find further information about the CCT including terms of reference and details of the grant, using the link in Related Content.
+If you have an interest in the River Crouch and would like to join the River Crouch CCT, please contact us using the email address below.
+You can also find further information about the CCT, using the link in Related Content.